defifuture/erc20-batched-meta-transactions/README.md

 A token smart contract address must be added into the signed hash (of a meta tx).

 This address does not need to be sent as a parameter into the `processMetaBatch()` function.
-Instead the function uses `address(this)` when constructing a hash in order to verify the signature.
+Instead, the function uses `address(this)` when constructing a hash in order to verify the signature.
 This way a meta tx not intended for the token smart contract would be rejected (skipped).

 ### Signature validation